Skip to content

 • For any removed value, the stable scope for that value is destroyed.

-The transform function is called with:
+The constructor function is called with:

 1. The value itself.